Our deadline for the next issue is 15th March 2022.

-Please avoid anything other than basic formatting fonts, sizes and layout will be managed by the editors and printers.
+Please avoid anything other than basic formatting.
+Fonts, sizes and layout will be managed by the editors and designer.

 Please do not embed photos within the document – these should be sent as separate files (see note on illustrations below).

-Contributors are asked to include their full contact details, a telephone number and email address in case we need to verify or heavily edit anything.
+Contributors are asked to include their full contact details including a telephone number in case we need to verify or heavily edit anything.
 If we are unable to contact you then editorial changes could take place which you may be unhappy with.
-This often happens when an article is larger than was agreed or requested.
+This may happens if an article is larger than was agreed or requested.